SpiNNakerManchester/SpiNNakerManchester.github.io/development/documenting_c.md

 You won't see these so much.

 * `\mainpage` — Used to provide content for the main page of the documentation tree.
 Obviously, there should only be one of these per repository!
+By convention, this is usually in a file called `mainpage.dox`, but that's just for our convenience.

 * `\dir` — Used to describe a whole directory.
 Only appears once at most in that entire directory.